DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4: Cryogenic Modeling

 $\overline{\mathrm{RRMS}}$ provides a single measure of the overall goodness-of-fit for a transistor model, while the standard deviation indicates how consistently that fit quality is maintained across different bias conditions.
 Smaller values of $\overline{\mathrm{RRMS}}$ indicate better overall agreement, and smaller values of $\sigma_{\mathrm{RRMS}}$ indicate more uniform model accuracy across the set of measured curves.

-Figure \ref{fig:model_fit_quality} displays the $\overline{\mathrm{RRMS}}$ for each transistor of different lengths and widths tested at room and cryogenic temperatures in graphical form.
-A complete overview of all RMSE, $\overline{\mathrm{RRMS}}$, and $\sigma_{\mathrm{RRMS}}$ values for each transistor at 300\,K and 77\,K are contained in Appendix \ref{appendix:error}.
-A closer study on the accuracy of the developed cryogenic BSIM4 model was done by observing the spread of absolute errors across all transistor data in the weak and strong inversion regions.
-This ultimately showed no large error dependence on the drain-to-source voltage bias applied for each $I_D$-$V_G$ curve, indicating the model achieves sufficiently accurate representation of device behavior across model bins.
+Figure \ref{fig:model_fit_quality} displays the $\overline{\mathrm{RRMS}}$ for each transistor of different lengths and widths tested at room temperature and 77\,K in graphical form.
+A complete overview of the mean root mean square error ($\overline{\mathrm{RMSE}}$), $\overline{\mathrm{RRMS}}$, and $\sigma_{\mathrm{RRMS}}$ values for each transistor at 300\,K and 77\,K are contained in Appendix \ref{appendix:error}.
+The RMSE of one I–V curve is the same as Equation \ref{rrms_eq} without normalization.
+The reported $\overline{\mathrm{RMSE}}$ is averaged over all curves for each transistor.

+A closer study on the accuracy of the developed 77\,K BSIM4 model was done by observing the spread of absolute errors across all transistor data in the weak and strong inversion regions.
+We observe no dependence of the absolute error on the drain-to-source voltage bias applied for each $I_D$--$V_{GS}$ curve, indicating the model achieves sufficiently accurate representation of device behavior across model bins.